 Until recently, in accordance with the Pelagics FEP permit program, two American Samoa limited access permit holders were granted exemptions that allowed longline fishing activity by large vessels in the large vessel prohibited area.
 A portion of this area is within the boundaries of the Rose Atoll MNM.
-Fishing activity and data for this area are confidential under MSA section 402 and cannot be reported here, however; activity in the past was low and generally concentrated outside the MNM.
-Only one purse seine trip was made in the Rose Atoll MNM between 1997 and 2007.
+Fishing activity and data for this area are confidential under MSFCMA section 402 and cannot be publicly disclosed, however; activity in the past was low and generally concentrated outside 50 nm of atoll, the outer boundaries of the Monument.
+Only one purse seine trip was made in the area that is now the Rose Atoll Monument between 1997 and 2007.

-Under the American Samoa FEP, there is no fishing for any MUS in the no-take marine zone around Rose Atoll (0-50 fm).
+Under the American Samoa FEP, fishing for any MUS is prohibited within the no-take marine zone around Rose Atoll (0-50 fm).
 The 2009 Proclamation prohibited all commercial fishing within the Monument.

 Generally, non-commercial and commercial bottomfish activity occurs on the nearshore and offshore reefs around Tutuila and Manua.
-In addition, the southern banks of Tutuila tend to be fished by trolling method for pelagic species, as well as by hook and line for bottomfish.
-The level of effort for non-commercial fishing activity in the MNM is unknown however it's likely that activity has been low since travel to this area is costly and the trip would be a difficult for such small vessels (less than 35 feet).
+In addition, the southern banks off of Tutuila tend to be fished by trolling method for pelagic species, as well as by hook and line for bottomfish.
+The level of effort for non-commercial fishing activity in the Rose Atoll Monument is unknown however it's likely that activity has been low since travel to this area is costly and the trip would be a difficult for such small vessels (less than 35 feet).